Coleambally: Education

 There are two schools in Coleambally: Coleambally Central School, a comprehensive government school catering for students from Kindergarten to Year 12, and St Peter's Primary School, a Roman Catholic school administered by the Diocese of Wagga Wagga.

 Churches

 Coleambally is situated in the Anglican Diocese of Riverina.
 The Anglican Church is dedicated to St Mark.

 The Roman Catholic Church is dedicated to St Peter.

 The church of the Uniting Church in Australia was formerly a shearer's quarters before being moved to its present location.

 Attractions

 Coleambally's distinctive wine glass shaped water tower is located in the centre of town.
 A Bucyrus Class Erie Dragline is located in the Lions Park at the entrance of the town.
 It is one of four machines imported from the United States in 1935 to excavate the main irrigation channels in the Murray Valley and the Coleambally Irrigation Area in the early 1960s.

 Sport

+Darlington Point-Coleambally Roosters

+The Darlington Point-Coleambally Roosters compete in the Group 20 Rugby League competition, and were founded via a merger between Darlington Point and the Coleambally Greens in 1973.
+The club has won 6 First Grade Premierships, in 1980, 1983, 1987, 1988, 2019 and 2024.

+Prior to the merger Coleambally was represented by the Coleambally Greens in the Group 17 Rugby League competition.